rasmi/public-tech/writing/Digital Public Infrastructure and Administrative Burden.md

 	* vs. Administrator learns about resident and connects to programs.

 ## Why addressing burdens is hard
+There is a growing understanding that burdens restrict access and create worse outcomes for individuals and communities.
+Yet, these issues persist despite broad recognition and a desire to address them.
+How are burdens created in practice, and what does it take to change them?
 ### Policy, service design, and service delivery

+Public assistance programs are implemented via policies at the federal, state, and local level.
+The implementation of the program is designed in part by the agency or jurisdiction responsible for it, taking into account policy as well as administrative goals.
+Finally, the program itself is *delivered* by the agency.

 Policy dictates legal requirements, which constrains the design of services, which constrains the delivery of services.

 * Policy: Dictates the goals of the program, along with requirements.